-10 annoying words and phrases that really annoy me.
-And probably everyone else.
+10 annoying words and phrases that get on my nerves.
+And probably everyone else's.

 There are new kids on the block and they’re really annoying.
 You know the sort: brash, making out they’re cool and bigger than they are.